cdinu/son-and-dad-writing-challenge/_posts/05-tudor.md

 **Part 2**

-Dear Jane Doe,

-I appreciate you being so lazy and always in your room and never do what you say you
-would.
-This is really bad and not fun for other people change this.
+Jane Doe is a very unkind person and is always lazy.
+Also they always say they would do something but don’t do it.
+It is not  fun for other people when they do this.